Isle of Eigg Visitor Guide

 Are there cars on the Isle of Eigg?

 Yes, there are cars on the Isle of Eigg.
 However, the use of vehicles on the island is limited as it has a limited network of roads.
-The ferry service that connects the island with the mainland doesn’t carry vehicles for visitors, so the cars on the island are only used by residents.
+Only island residents use the cars because there is no ferry service between the island and the mainland that transports visitors’ vehicles.
 Visitors are encouraged to walk or cycle to keep the island’s carbon footprint low as part of its commitment to sustainability.

 Who owns the island of Eigg?

-The Isle of Eigg is owned by the Isle of Eigg Heritage Trust which manages it on behalf of the island community who purchased it in 1997.
+The island community bought the Isle of Eigg in 1997, and the Isle of Eigg Heritage Trust now owns it and is in charge of managing it on its behalf.
 The trust manages the island’s infrastructure, its natural heritage, and its tourism.

 Can you stay on the Isle of Eigg?